 An art gallery that also has studio spaces for rent is a great way to put an old but charming building to good use.
 Hosting art classes, art walks, and contests for local artwork are all great ideas for increasing community involvement and bringing in cash flow.
 Art adds layers to a town and provides a canvas for adding newness to a city, even while capturing the heritage and substance of its community — past and present.

 Research shows that the best markets for bed and breakfasts involve tourism, either in the classic sense of the word or as defined by Jeff Rose:

 For example, small towns located in or near colleges always need accommodations for visiting professors, parents, prospective students, alumni, and speakers.

 You might not think of your town as a B&B destination, but offering a cozy alternative to hotels in surrounding towns might be a bigger hit than anticipated.
 Getting creative with what a B&B offers (for instance, pet friendly or free tickets to a nearby event) is a great way to customize a visitor’s experience and draw in customers.

 In many ways, bookstores and small towns go hand-in-hand.
 The beauty of the bookstore is that it’s multi-faceted.
 Beyond offering a place for readers, bookstores offer a gathering place for things like book clubs, poetry slams and other activities.
 Bookstores are also great partners for other small business ideas like cafés, space-sharing, art galleries, sweet eats, coffee shops, etc.

-The common thread between these small business ideas for Merkel is choosing a business that solves a problem for Merkel’s citizens, and does so with some uniqueness.
+The common thread between these small business ideas for small town U.S.A. is choosing a business that solves a problem for your comunity’s citizens, and does so with some uniqueness.
 Get creative and look around town with new eyes–eyes that see possibility in what could be, not just what is.